The EXO-200 detector, part II: Auxiliary Systems: Xenon System

 To fill the detector, the cryostat temperature and Xe system pressure were adjusted so that gas condensed on the inner surfaces of the TPC vessel.
 The feed system countered the resulting drop in pressure by adding more gas to the system, which was in turn condensed, and this process was allowed to continue until the TPC was full.
 Once full, the TPC vessel's condensing power decreased substantially, since only the relatively small surface of liquid at the input plumbing remained as a condensing surface.
 The external condenser (section \ref{sec:recirc}) was used to complete filling of the external LXe plumbing to levels used during normal operation.

 To empty the detector, the Xe heater (section \ref{sec:recirc}) was used to vaporize LXe, and the resulting gas was removed by the bleed system to counteract the corresponding pressure increase.
 A small amount of LXe in the return line between the TPC vessel and the Xe heater was left behind after this process had emptied the rest, and that remainder could be removed either gradually by warming the entire cryostat or quickly by venting the vacuum insulation in the return line.
 About \SI{36}{h} was required to recover the bulk of the Xe using the heater, with the rate of recovery limited by the capacity of the bleed system to remove the Xe gas.
+Once the system pressure was lowered below the minimum compressor input (see section \ref{pcon}), a cryopump bottle connected to the buffer volume was used to recover The Xe remaining in the system below the minimum compressor input pressure (see section \ref{pcon}) was cryopumped into a

 Provision was also made for recovering the Xe on an emergency basis using pre-programmed settings for the Xe heater and HFE pressure control.
 This "auto recovery" could be invoked by pressing a button on the control panel, or the system could independently begin the recovery process in the event that electrical power and cryostat cooling were lost.
 In that scheme the latter conditions would be taken as evidence that the UPS (see section \ref{sec:EP}) powering the cryostat refrigerator had failed and that the remaining UPS should be used to power Xe recovery.
 The operator could intervene to either pause or accelerate the process, but the process was designed to begin recovery under the above conditions if the operator was unable to intervene.
 Auto recovery was never used to recover any significant quantity of Xe.